Robust Blocked Response-Adaptive Randomization Designs: Introduction

 On the other hand, opponents of RAR have argued that adaptive randomization challenges the whole notion of equipoise \cite{begg2015ethical}.
-Hey and Kimmelman has also argued that most new treatments offer small improvement standard treatment, thus they offer limited benefit and require a larger sample size \cite{hey2015outcome}.
+Hey and Kimmelman also argued that most new treatments offer small improvement over standard treatments, thus they offer limited benefit and require a larger sample size \cite{hey2015outcome}.
 Hey and Kimmelman also suggested that equal randomization helps reduce the trial size and length, thus it benefits future patients rather than current patients enrolled in the trial \cite{hey2015outcome}.
-Korn and Friedlin measure the difference in non-responders under equal and adaptive randomization and found that adaptive randomization required a larger trial to achieve the same power and type I error \cite{korn2011outcome}.
-The major drawback to response-adaptive randomization design is that the trial needs to be short to be able to obtain the outcome of the trial for future randomization \citep{karrison2003group}.
+Korn and Friedlin measure the difference in non-responders under equal and adaptive randomization and found that adaptive randomization required a larger trial to achieve the same power and type-I error \cite{korn2011outcome}.
+Also, outcomes in RAR trials must be short to be able to obtain the outcome of the trial for future randomization \citep{karrison2003group}.